mesg-foundation/docs/guide/README.md

 - [Executing **tasks**](/guide/service/listen-for-tasks.md) that an application triggers
 - [Sending **events**](/guide/service/emit-an-event.md) to an application

-Application built with MESG are called processes.
+Applications built with MESG are called processes.

 [Processes](/guide/process/) rely only on [services](/guide/service/) managed by the MESG Engine, so developers can focus on applications' business logic and nothing more.